-You can require that your employees meet certain requirements before they will be eligible to enroll in your 401(k) plan.
+You can require that your employees meet certain requirements before they will be eligible to enroll in your standard 401(k) plan.
 Eligibility requirements can be set during the plan setup phase for new plans or throughout the plan year via an amendment for existing plans.
-However, when added to an existing plan, the requirements will only apply to those who are not already eligible and have entered the plan.
+However, when added to an existing plan at Guideline, the requirements will only apply to those who are not already eligible and have passed an entry date.

-When amendments are made, participants will receive an email notification regarding the changes, which can also be reviewed in an updated Summary Plan Description within their participant dashboards.
+When amendments are made, participants will receive an email notification regarding the changes, which can also be viewed in an updated Summary Plan Description within their participant dashboards.

 Types of plan eligibility requirements